vyos/vyos-documentation/docs/configuration/protocols/rpki.rst

 SSH
 ===

-Connections to the RPKI caching server can not only be established by HTTP/TLS but you can also rely on a secure SSH session to the server.
-To enable SSH you first need to create yoursels an SSH client keypair using ``generate ssh client-key /config/auth/id_rsa_rpki``.
+Connections to the RPKI caching server can not only be established by TCP using the RTR protocol but you can also rely on a secure SSH session to the server.
+This provides transport integrity and confidentiality and it is a good idea if your validation software supports it.
+To enable SSH, first you need to create an SSH client keypair using ``generate ssh client-key /config/auth/id_rsa_rpki``.
 Once your key is created you can setup the connection.

 .. cfgcmd:: set protocols rpki cache <address> ssh username <user>